• About

 • Make it herby: Chop up any herbs you love and mix into the garlic butter.
 Save some of of those same herbs to garnish with after the rolls come out of the oven before serving.

-• Change the pan: Use a bundt pan and make a garlicy monkey bread, or place the dough balls into to standard loaf pans for a pull apart garlic loaf.
+• Change the pan: Use a bundt pan and make a garlicy monkey bread, or place the dough balls (flatten each one a bit) into to standard loaf pans for a pull apart garlic loaf.
 The baking times will vary, but the recipe is the same.

 Serving Suggestions

 • For Thanksgiving we like to put everything on big platters and let people just go for it.
-On the table with these rolls will be my soy vey green beans, sweet potato pie, sweet and spicy sweet potatoes, this Asian Crunch Salad and the turkey.
+On the table with these rolls will be my rosemary roasted carrots, soy vey green beans, sweet potato casserole, sweet and spicy sweet potatoes, this Asian Crunch Salad and the turkey.

 Storing and Using Leftovers